MariaLundgren/frozan/README.md

 the company on different platforms and the company logo.
 - Home
-    - The home section will contain a hero image and the company logo and text about the product that the company sells.
+    - The home section will contain a hero image and the company logo and text to get the users attention.
 - About us
     - The about us section will contain a short text about the company and an image.